 The summer home of F. J. Harold Daniels on 325 acres in Rutland is donated for a school of forestry, wildlife management and conservation and is used today by the Summer Discovery Camp.

-Museum exhibits and the Goddard mineral collection are moved to the Daniels House on Cedar Street.
+Museum exhibits and the Goddard mineral collection are moved to the Morgan House on Cedar Street.
 Live animals, a planetarium, an auditorium and other collections are housed at the Rice House on Elm Street.

 The Worcester Natural History Society changes its name to the Worcester Science Museum.

 A new facility, designed by renowned 20th century architect Edward Durell Stone, opens on 60 acres of donated land on Harrington Way.
 The name is changed to the Worcester Science Center to join the trend of science and technology centers whose commitment to public education is demonstrated through a combination of exhibits and programming.

 The name changes to the New England Science Center to reflect a broader audience.